 - To create a nurturing space

-- Communicate with each other better
+- And communicate with each other better

-- To develop your prayer life, and trust in God
+- To develop your prayer life, and trust in God.

 - You have the opportunity to intentionally take your kids on that progression from babyhood to adulthood.
-And it comes with good grace and humour

 - To challenge yourself, and to avoid the feeling that you’re “stuck” as a mother